mchaov/plugins-with-typescript-mobx-and-react/docs/react-not-a-conf-script.md

 - Reusability – chance of using a component or system in other components/systems with small or no change.
 - Supportability – useful information for identifying and solving problems.

+## My Problem

+TTM...

+How fast I can release new feature.
+How many systems are affected?
+Is restart of the system involved, can i t be avoided?

 ## What is a plugin

+- A piece of software - a component
+- Extends or enhances existing features
+- Adds new features
+- Can not live on it's own

 Do you remember the time when you needed to reboot your PC to add/remove connected devices?